On the Ces\`aro average of the "Linnik numbers": Introduction

 \section{Introduction}

 We continue the recent work of Languasco and Zaccagnini on additive problems with prime summands.
 In \cite{langzac1} and \cite{langzac2} they study the Ces\`aro weighted explicit formula for the Goldbach numbers (the integers that can be written as sum of two primes) and for the Hardy-Littlewood numbers (the integers that can be written as sum of a prime and a square).
 In a similar manner, we will study a Ces\`aro weighted explicit formula for the integers that can be written as sum of a prime and two squares.
 We will obtain an asymptotic formula with a main term and more terms depending explicitly on the zeros of the Riemann zeta function.
+The study of these numbers is classical.
+For example Hardy and Littlewood in \cite{HarLit} studied the number of solutions of the equation and Linnik in \cite{Linnik} derived an asymptotic formula for the number of representations of these numbers.
+Similar averages of arithmetical functions are common in literature, see, e.g., Chandrasekharan - Narasimhan \cite{ChaNa} and Berndt \cite{Berndt} who built on earlier classical work.
+For our work we will need the Bessel functions $J_{v}\left(u\right)$ of complex order $v$ and real argument $u$.
+For their definition and main properties we refer to Watson \cite{Wat}, but we recall that they were introducted by Daniel Bernoulli and they are the canonical solution of the differential equation